 Food & Culture Highlights

-Food in Buenos Aires guided sightseeing tour USD 52.5 reflects regional produce and neighbourhood traditions.
+Food in Guided Walking Fun Tour in Old Town with a Local USD 28 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.